ARK1998/journalApp/ReadMe.md

-Locate the main application class (e.g., JournalAppApplication.java) in src/main/java.
+Open src/main/java/com/scanify/journalApp/JournalApplication.java.

-Right-click and select Run 'JournalAppApplication'.
+Right-click and select Run JournalApplication.

-The application will start on http://localhost:8080.
+The API will start on http://localhost:8080.

 API Endpoints

-The API is accessible at http://localhost:8080/journal.
-Below are the CRUD operations you can test using Postman.
+The API is hosted at http://localhost:8080/journal.
+Test endpoints using Postman.

-1. POST - Create a Journal Entry
+POST - Create a Journal Entry